Unity-Technologies/ziva-vfx-utils/docs/zBuilder_tutorials.rst

     # zBuilder.parameters.maps : interpolating map:  r_bicep_muscle_zFiber.endPoints #
     # zBuilder.builder : Finished: ---Elapsed Time = 0:00:03.585000 #

-You will notice above that it listed out all the maps that got interpolated.
+You will notice above that it listed out a bunch of maps that got interpolated.
+This shows that zBuilder noticed the change in topology between the mesh in the original setup and the new setup.
+Furthermore, the call to build() modified all the maps painted onto the old mesh and re-applied them to the new mesh by interpolation.

 .. note::

-    When the maps get interpolated it is based on world space of the stored geometry.
+    When the maps get interpolated it is currently done in world space of the stored geometry.
-    So, if the muscle changes enough where it is in a different world space location, or maybe part of it is the interpolation won't work too well.
+    So, if a muscle's new geometry is in a significantly different position in world space, the interpolation may not work very well.
+    However, it should be fine in cases where the position and shape of the muscle only make relatively small changes.

+With this feature, you can manage bringing in any new geometry and building a previously-captured Ziva scene on it.
+Typically you will import the desired geometry into a scene from an external source instead of editing it directly in Maya (also ensure that it's given the same name as the original mesh it's replacing in the rig).

+Reading/Writing Files
+^^^^^^^^^^^^^^^^^^^^^

 Writing to disk
-^^^^^^^^^^^^^^^
+***************

-Now that we have the arm setup in builder object in memory we can write it out to disk.
-All we need to do is
+Once we have the arm setup saved into a builder object in memory, we can write it out to disk.
+All we need to do is:

 .. code-block:: python

         # replace path with a working temp directory on your system
         z.write('C:\\Temp\\test.ziva')

-This writes out a json file of all the information to retrieve later.
+This writes out a json file of all the information so it can be retrieved later.

 Reading from disk
-^^^^^^^^^^^^^^^^^
+*****************

-To test the writing worked properly lets setup the scene with just the geometry again.
+To test that writing worked properly let's setup the scene with just the geometry again.
-Build Anatomical Arm demo again then clean scene.
+Run the Anatomical Arm demo again, then run mz.clean_scene().

-Once we have the arm geometry in the scene lets grab it from the disk then build it.
+Once we have a scene with just arm geometry, let's retrieve the Ziva rig from the file on disk.

 .. code-block:: python

     import zBuilder.builders.ziva as zva
     z = zva.Ziva()
+    # Use the same path here that you used above.
     z.retrieve_from_file('C:\\Temp\\test.ziva')

-You should have seen something like this in your script editor.
+You should see something like this in your script editor:

 .. code-block:: python